Marvin H. Scilken: The U*N*A*B*A*S*H*E*D Librarian

 Scilken's advocacy through writing would later inspire him to create his own publication the U*N*A*B*A*S*H*E*D Librarian, the how I run my library good letter.
 Choosing topics that focused on the practical parts of librarianship, the publication featured a collection of articles, cartoons, letters, and advice all dealing with the world of libraries.
 Advice was given on how to better improve library services including an assortment of topics from more traditional cataloguing techniques to more practical cleaning techniques.

 The quarterly publication was started in 1971 and quickly became a family affair.
 His wife, Polly, assisted with the editing and publishing and her brother came up with the title and design.
 Her brother had been working as a designer at Harper and Row a publishing house that had printed Leo Rosten's novel The Education of H*Y*M*A*N* K*A*P*L*A*N*.

-The U*N*A*B*A*S*H*E*D Librarian is still published today and, as in years past, librarians look to it as a forum for sharing ideas on how to “run a library good.”
+When Scilken died in 1999 Maurice J. Freedman assumed editorship.
+In 2021 Freedman suspended publication as noted in his final editorial, "This Is the Very Last Issue of The U*N*A*B*A*S*H*E*D™ Librarian."